MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-android/index.md

 #### MobileFirst Adapter Integration
 This section assumes that you are familiar with MobileFirst adapters.
 MobileFirst Adapter Integration is optional and provides ways to send data from a collection to an adapter and get data from an adapter into a collection.
-You can achieve these goals by using functions such as `WLClient.invokeProcedure` or your own instance of an `HttpClient` if you need more flexibility.
+You can achieve these goals by using functions such as `WLResourceRequest` or your own instance of an `HttpClient` if you need more flexibility.

 #### Adapter Implementation
-Create a MobileFirst adapter and name it "**People**".
+Create a MobileFirst adapter and name it "**JSONStoreAdapter**".
 Define it's procedures `addPerson`, `getPeople`, `pushPeople`, `removePerson`, and `replacePerson`.

 ```javascript
 function getPeople() {